Pop your head into any commercial gym, and you’ll almost certainly see lifters developing their legs using the hack squat and the leg press.

 The most common faults in the hack squat are:

 - Not having a standardized range of motion.
-Ensuring all reps are brought to the same depth is important, in order to apply proper progressive overload .
-To facilitate this, you can either slow down a bit at the bottom or perform a pause at the bottom of each rep to ensure consistency in your range of motion.
+Ensuring all reps are brought to the same depth is important in order to apply proper progressive overload.
+To facilitate this, you can either slow down at the bottom or pause at the bottom of each rep to ensure consistency in your range of motion.

 - Going too low.
-Yes, deep reps will help build your quads but you don’t want your heels to lift up off the platform in order to make that happen.
-The key is to descend as low as you can while maintaining full contact with your heels on the platform.
+Yes, deep reps will help build your quads, but you donโt want your heels to lift up off the platform to make that happen.
+The key is to descend as low as possible while maintaining full contact with your heels on the platform.
 Read my tips on how to squat deeper.

-- Resting too long at the top.
-It’s common for lifters to bang out the majority of the reps for their set, then begin taking extended breaks at the top with their knees locked.
+Resting too long at the top.
+Itโs common for lifters to bang out most of the reps for their set, then begin taking extended breaks at the top with their knees locked.
 Doing this too often makes it more difficult to compare your sets, as the tension is shifted off your quads when your knees are fully extended.

-Bonus tip: If you also find your heels rise when you perform the back squat, then check out my article on How To Fix Heel Rising During Squats (7 Tips).
+Bonus tip: If you also find your heels rising when you perform the back squat, check out my article on How To Fix Heel Rising During Squats (7 Tips).

 Muscles Used: Hack Squat

-The muscles used in the hack squat are the:
+The primary muscles used in the hack squat are the:

 - Quadriceps